 You can ferment any feed

-Organic, not organic, homemade or store bought, the method to ferment your chicken feed is the same.
+Organic, not organic, homemade or store bought, crumble or pellets, the method of fermenting your chicken feed is the same.

 You can even ferment vegetable and fruit scraps for your chickens!
 (If you’re making apple cider vinegar, consider tossing the scraps to your flock!)